sveiae/website/index.md

 ---
 permalink: /
-title: ">"We help organizations understand their security posture like a Fortune 500, look through hype and fix what's relevant, so that they can get the highest ROI on security investments.""
+title: "Continuous Security Monitoring"
 layout: single
 ---
+>We help organizations understand their security posture like a Fortune 500, look through hype and fix what's relevant, so that they can get the highest ROI on security investments.

 {% capture notice-2 %}
 ## Get security metrics that stick